davidhyongae2/amazon_product_review/ReadME.md

 ## Resources
 - Program language: Python programming and PyStarks, RDS, EC2, S3

+## Over of the analysis:
+Usage of relational database and AWS S3 data to extract, convert and filter into a format that be downloaded for analysis.

 ## Results
 #### Deliverable 1, a simple table illustrating customer ids and counts using Amazon RDS.
 <br> ![Figure 1a](https://github.com/davidhyongae2/Amazon_product_review/blob/main/Figure1a.png) <br>